 Pyogenic liver abscessLiver abscess; Bacterial liver abscess; Hepatic abscess

-Pyogenic liver abscess is a pus-filled area in the liver.
-Pyogenic means producing pus.
+Pyogenic liver abscess is a pus-filled pocket of fluid within the liver.
+Pyogenic means "with pus".

 There are many possible causes of liver abscesses, including: